 5. Change in circumstances

 Your current mortgage was agreed using the information you provided at the time and this may have restricted the range of mortgage options available.
-If your income has increased or you have paid off some short term debt then you may qualify for a mortgage with a lower interest rate or more flexible and advantageous terms.
+If your income has increased or you have paid off some short-term debt then you may qualify for a mortgage with a lower interest rate or more flexible and advantageous terms.
 In this situation, it is worth checking your credit score with the major credit reference agencies: Experian, Equifax and TransUnion.
 Read out short guide to checking your credit score to find out how to do it and what it can show you.